-We surveyed 500 web designers to find out more about what it means to be a web designer in today’s climate, looking at their experiences working in the industry, including finding work, getting paid, client attitudes, personal development and more.
+We surveyed 500 web designers to find out more about what it means to be a web designer in today’s climate.
+The survey questioned them on their experiences working in the industry, including finding work, getting paid, client attitudes, personal development and more.

-We received detailed replies to 33 questions, and as such, these results represent the most up-to-date snapshot of the web design industry with the latest web design statistics and trends.
+We received detailed replies to 33 questions.
+So these results represent the most up-to-date snapshot of the web design industry.

 Some key findings include:

 - 50% of web designers work alone as sole traders